 So what are the alternatives to simply paying the employee overtime?
 You may be able to rearrange an employee's schedule during a workweek to ensure that the employee does not work overtime.
 Under federal law, an employee who works no more than 40 hours in a week has not worked overtime and is not entitled to overtime pay.
 So, for example, an employee who works four 10-hour days and then has three days off need not be paid overtime.

 If your state has a daily overtime standard, this may not be possible unless the law explicitly allows you and your employees to agree on an alternative workweek.
 A daily overtime standard means that workers are entitled to overtime if they work more than a set number of hours in a day, even if they ultimately work fewer than 40 hours in a week.
-California, Colorado, and Connecticut are among the states that have a daily overtime standard.
+California and Colorado are among the states that have a daily overtime standard.
 To find out the rules in your state, contact your state labor department; you can find links at the federal Department of Labor's website, here.

 You can also adjust an employee's hours during a pay period so that the amount of the employee's paycheck remains constant.
 To make this work, the employee must take an hour-and-a-half off for every extra hour worked.
 For example, if an employee who usually earns $1,600 every two weeks (or $20 an hour) works an extra 10 hours during the first week of the pay period, the employee is entitled to $300 in overtime pay -- 10 hours multiplied by one-and-a-half times the employee's hourly rate, or $30.
 If the employee took 15 hours off in the second week of the pay period, however, his or her paycheck would remain the same -- the employee would receive $300 in overtime pay, but would be docked $300 (15 hours multiplied by $20 an hour) for the time not worked.
 While you'll have less of the employee's time, it will help keep costs down.